mviereck/runx/README.md

       --xwin                   Use X server XWin.
       --clipboard [=yes|no]    Enable clipboard sharing yes/no. Default: yes.
       --display N              Use display number N for new X server.
-                               Default: random number in range of 100...3376.
+                               If the display number is already in use, runx will only provide the likely access credentials.
       --ip ADRESS              IP adress to use.
 Default: First found 192.168.*
       --no-auth                Disable X cookie authentication.
 Discouraged.
       --cleanup                Stop all X servers and delete cookies.